mthjones/mthjones.github.io/_drafts/b2b-data-structures-stacks-queues.md

 }
 {% endhighlight %}

+Not much explanation necessary here.
+We define a LinkedListNode class which we use to create a very simple singly-linked list and then we define a private member to hold the head of the linked list which is the top of the stack.
+Popping a value just removes the head of the linked list and returns it.
+Pushing a value creates a new linked list node with the value, then makes it the top of the stack.
+Checking the top of the stack just returns the value of the head.
+Determining if the stack is empty is as simple as checking if the top of the stack is null.

+The asymptotic running times of each of these is quite good.
+Constant time, in fact.
+Since the stack never needs to be traversed because the top is always a single member access away, all operations run in O(1).

+### Array Implementation
 ***

+### Use Cases
+***

+Stacks have many potential applications.
+Any time you want to only access items in a collection in the reverse order that they were placed is a good time to think about using a stack.
+Here are some potential uses:

+* Reversing something, perhaps a string
+* Tracking undo/redo operations

 ## What is this?
+***

 Now that I've graduated university, I need to prepare for my upcoming interviews.
 I've decided to go back and review data structures and algorithms as well as some other important concepts (such as parallelization/concurrency).
 The intent is to both refresh my memory on some that I may not have touched for a few years, as well as create a reference that I or other interested people can look back on.

 Code samples may be provided in a number of different languages.
 Since I'm using this to prepare for interviews, I will focus on traditional languages such as Java, Javascript, Python and C++, but don't be too surprised to see a Scala, Dart or Haskell example sneak in here or there.